adtzlr/felupe/docs/howto/solid.rst

 Solid Bodies as Items for Assembly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The mechanics submodule contains classes for the generation of solid bodies.
+Solid body
-Solid body objects are supported as items of a :class:`~felupe.Step` and the :func:`~felupe.newtonrhapson` procedure.
+objects are supported as items of a :class:`~felupe.Step` and the
+:func:`~felupe.newtonrhapson` function.

 Solid Body
 ----------

-The generation of internal force vectors and stiffness matrices of solid bodies are provided as assembly-methods of a :class:`~felupe.SolidBody` or a :class:`~felupe.SolidBodyNearlyIncompressible`.
+The generation of internal force vectors and stiffness matrices of solid bodies are
+provided as assembly-methods of a :class:`~felupe.SolidBody` or a
+:class:`~felupe.SolidBodyNearlyIncompressible`.

 ..  pyvista-plot::
     :context: